NERSC/buildtest-nersc/README.md

 git clone https://software.nersc.gov/NERSC/buildtest-nersc.git
 ```

-You will need python 3.7 or higher to [install buildtest](https://buildtest.readthedocs.io/en/devel/installing_buildtest.html), on Cori this can be done by loading python module
+You will need python 3.7 or higher to [install buildtest](https://buildtest.readthedocs.io/en/devel/installing_buildtest.html), on Cori/Perlmutter this can be done by loading **python**
-and create a conda environment as shown below.
+module and create a conda environment as shown below.

 ```
-module load python/3.8-anaconda-2020.11
+module load python
 conda create -n buildtest
 conda activate buildtest
 source /path/to/buildtest/setup.sh
 ```

-The perlmutter setup would be very similar just perform the same step with the default python module that comes with anaconda - `python/3.9-anaconda-2021.11`

-Next, navigate to `buildtest-nersc` directory and set environment `BUILDTEST_CONFIGFILE` to point to **config.yml** which is the configuration file for NERSC system.
+Next, navigate to `buildtest-nersc` directory and set environment `BUILDTEST_CONFIGFILE` to point to [config.yml](https://software.nersc.gov/NERSC/buildtest-nersc/-/blob/devel/config.yml) which is the configuration file for NERSC system.

 ```
 cd buildtest-nersc